DevKarl/Advanced-Task-Planner/README.md

 First Personal React Project - Task Planner App.

-Just another 'todo-list' app 😑?
-No, wait! ✋ Its got some cool and unique features..

 👉 [Click here for live demo](https://lambent-sprite-2d4ce8.netlify.app/)

 The basic stuff - tasks can be: